All Products

 Background information

-A credential is a set of information that is used to prove the identity of a user.
+A credential is a set of information used to prove the identity of a user.
 When you log on to the system, you must use a valid credential to complete identity authentication.
 The following types of credentials are commonly used:

 3. A bearer token.
 It is used for identity authentication and authorization.